 The Board carries responsibility and accountability for the affairs and the performance of the Authority.
 It provides general oversight and direction in the governance of the Authority.
 Its aim is to achieve greater transparency, integrity and accountability in accordance with internationally accepted best practice.

-The Namport corporate governance structure, as depicted below, is aligned to the best corporate governance principles, specifically King IV and NamCode.
+The Namport corporate governance structure, as depicted above, is aligned to the best corporate governance principles, specifically King IV and NamCode.

 The Board has a unitary structure comprised of five non- executive directors, each of whom is appointed for a three-year term.
 The Board of Directors has powers delegated to it by the Governance Agreement signed with the Portfolio Minister.
 Each director signs a performance agreement with the Portfolio Minister in accordance with the Public Enterprises Governance Act.

 The Board, in turn, delegates some of its powers to the Chief Executive Officer, through the Delegation of Authority, a document which clearly sets out the powers of the Portfolio Minister as shareholder, the Board, the Chief Executive Officer, the various board committees and management, as well as the respective limits of authority of each party.
 The delegation framework serves as a guide to relevant mechanisms for reporting by Board committees, the subsidiary companies and management.

 The Board and its committees are further guided by a Board Charter, which clearly defines the role and responsibilities of the Board, Board-meeting protocol and related matters.
 Board committees are appointed to assist the Board in fulfilling its duties and responsibilities.
 The activities of Board committees do not diminish the responsibilities carried by the Board in regard to its fiduciary position within the company.

 The governance structure and its representation are reviewed on a regular basis to ensure the Authority is aligned with international best practices and that the structure meets the strategic and general business requirements of the Authority.